ankitsinghaniyaz/classandobjects/content/hugo/host_static_site_on_github.md

 ```

 Now you can just run `bash deploy.sh "your message"`.
 This will do all the above tasks we did manually.

+## Custom Domain
+Adding a domain to your website is optional.
+You can read [how to add domain to my github page](http://classandobjects.com/hugo/adding_custom_domain_to_github_pages/).

 ## Finally